Semi-supervised Inference: General Theory and Estimation of Means

 \subsection{A Random Design Regression Model}

 Let $(Y, X) \sim P$ represent the population response and predictors.
 Assume all second moments are finite.
 Denote $\vec{X} = (1, X^\top)^\top \in \mathbb{R}^{p+1}$ as the predictor with intercept.
-The following is a linear analysis, even though no corresponding linearity assumption is made about the true distribution P of (X, Y).
-Some notation and definitions are needed.
-Let
+The following is a linear analysis, even though no corresponding linearity assumption is made about the true distribution $P$ of $(X, Y)$.